Skip to content

 });

-In my experience, over 90% of the code is shared across platforms.
-The remaining 10% is usually platform-specific UI adjustments or native module integrations, which React Native handles gracefully.
+In my experience, more than 90% of the code is shared.
+What remains, roughly 10%, is usually platform-specific UI work or native module integration.

-The question I get asked most often is: “Why not just build native?”
-It is a fair question, and the answer depends on context.
+I am often asked, “Why not just build native?”
+The answer depends on the project.

-Native development with Swift/SwiftUI for iOS and Kotlin/Jetpack Compose for Android gives you the best possible performance and the deepest access to platform APIs.
-If you are building a graphics-intensive game, a complex camera application, or something that pushes the hardware to its limits, native is the right choice.
+Swift or SwiftUI on iOS and Kotlin or Jetpack Compose on Android offer the best performance and deepest access to platform APIs.
+Native is the right choice for a graphics-heavy game, a complex camera app, or anything that pushes the hardware to its limits.

 React Native vs. Flutter